-Elizabeth Cope, Ph.D., M.P.H. is Senior Director at AcademyHealth and oversees the Health Systems Improvement and Public and Population Health program areas.
+Elizabeth Cope, Ph.D., M.P.H. is Vice President at AcademyHealth where she leads the Health Systems Improvement portfolio and works in partnership with other team members to oversee the Education Program.
 For nearly 15 years, Dr. Cope has been committed to creating a research-to-practice bridge that centers the well-being of communities and resilience of health systems, with a particular focus on safety net and pediatric settings.
 With expertise in implementation, improvement, and engagement sciences, she oversees learning collaboratives, multi-level measurement strategies, and coalition-building focused on the translation of community-centered research into health systems improvement.

 She currently leads the coordinating center for the HRSA-funded Enhancing Systems of Care for Children with Medical Complexity initiative.
 She also leads the Learning Community for the AHRQ-funded EvidenceNOW: Managing Urinary Incontinence (MUI) initiative, co-leads the Stakeholder Outreach Center for the AHRQ-funded Clinical Decision Support Innovation Collaborative (CDSiC), and holds leadership roles in the HRSA-funded Collaborative for Building Capacity to Improve Viral Suppression Data in Medicaid.
 Prior work has included leading a patient-powered research network as part of PCORnet, building the capacity of safety net patients and providers to engage in research, designing and implementing safety net-based patient navigation programs, and developing and implementing quality measures in CMS programs.